Esca-MMC/FarmTypeManager/readme.md

 ### Adding Custom Monster Classes

-The MonsterName setting in Farm Type Manager's monster spawn settings can use custom monster classes created by other mods.
+The MonsterName setting in FTM's monster spawn settings can use custom monster classes created by other mods.
 This process requires some knowledge of C# and SMAPI; you may also need to decompile and explore Stardew Valley's monster code.

 Creating a custom class works as follows:

 1. Create a basic SMAPI mod.
 See the wiki's [Modder Guide](https://stardewvalleywiki.com/Modding:Modder_Guide) for more information.
 The mod doesn't need to perform any specific actions; it just needs to exist and be loaded by SMAPI.
 2. Within that mod (in any namespace or class), create a subclass of the StardewValley.Monster class or one of its existing subclasses (e.g. Ghost).
 3. Create a default constructor (no parameters) and a constructor with only a Vector2 parameter.
-The default is required for some of Stardew's internal behavior, while the Vector2 constructor is used by Farm Type Manager.
+The default is required for some of Stardew's internal behavior, while the Vector2 constructor is used by FTM.
 4. Customize the monster as needed.
 Override virtual methods to change the monster's "base" behavior, and if the monster needs any new properties, remember to add them to the `NetFields` list and use ISerializable types.
 5. Once the mod is complete, you should be able to use the [list_monsters](#list_monsters) command to find your custom monster's full name.
-Use that name with Farm Type Manager's MonsterName setting to spawn your monster.
+Use that name with FTM's MonsterName setting to spawn your monster.

 An example project will likely be added in a future update.
-For now, please see Farm Type Manager's [custom monster classes](https://github.com/Esca-MMC/FarmTypeManager/tree/master/FarmTypeManager/Classes/In-Game/Monsters) for examples of formatting and a few necessary bugfixes.
+For now, please see FTM's [custom monster classes](https://github.com/Esca-MMC/FarmTypeManager/tree/master/FarmTypeManager/Classes/In-Game/Monsters) for examples of formatting, and possibly a few bugfixes for certain classes.